OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 Taxonomies can also be read and written in Newick syntax.

     h2007 = Taxonomy.getNewick('feed/h2007/tree.tre', 'h2007')

+See [wikipedia](https://en.wikipedia.org/wiki/Newick_format) for a description of Newick format.
+Smasher supports an idiosyncratic syntax for specifying rank, e.g.

+    ('Subclass=Sordariomycetidae','Subclass=Hypocreomycetidae')

 'absorb' merges the given taxonomy into the one under construction.